- Field Service Management

 The first step for field service providers is to set up a desk, email address and dedicated phone number to capture customer complaints.
 Complaints should be handled similar to the way incident tickets are handled and escalated internally through your organization based on the severity level.

-In every case, it’s important to immediately acknowledge the complaint in writing — using email or courier — with the standard wording: “we have received your request and will take care of it as soon as possible.”
+In every case, it’s important to immediately acknowledge the complaint in writing — using email or courier — with the standard wording: “We have received your request and will take care of it as soon as possible.”

-It’s best not to include the customer’s account manager or the field technician in the communications loop with customers.
+It’s best not to include the customer’s account manager or the field service technician in the communications loop with customers.
 They’re in the awkward position of being both judges of what happened and involved parties, and if they intervene in the situation, it will put those two roles at odds.
 On the other hand, they can certainly add context to the complaint internally by illuminating what happened.

 2. How To Handle Customer Complaints: Clearly define the issue